Ministry of Public Security (China): History

+Counterintelligence

 The MPS's Guangzhou office historically handled foreign spies such as Larry Wu-tai Chin.

 With the creation of the Ministry of State Security (MSS) in July 1983, MPS lost much of its counterintelligence personnel and remit.
 Scholars Jichang Lulu and Filip Jirouš have argued that the establishment of the MSS "may have contributed to the illusion that the MPS is simply a law-enforcement police body, separate from intelligence agencies."
 According to analyst Alex Joske, "the MPS lost much of its foreign intelligence remit after the MSS's creation, but has established new units for cross-border clandestine operations since then."
-Since then, the MPS remains a commonly used cover by MSS officers.
+The MPS remains a commonly used cover by MSS officers.

 Following the 1989 Tiananmen Square protests and massacre, the MPS worked to counter Operation Yellowbird.

 The MPS and its officers have been active abroad in Operation Fox Hunt and Operation Sky Net.
 The MPS under Sun Lijun had reporters from The Wall Street Journal in Hong Kong under "full operational surveillance" for their reporting of the 1Malaysia Development Berhad (1MDB) scandal.

+Foreign relations

 In 2017, Europol signed a "strategic cooperation agreement" with the MPS.
 Starting in 2019, the MPS began replacing "domestic security" with "political security" in the names of its units.
+In 2020, the United States Department of Commerce added the MPS Institute of Forensic Science to the Entity List over human rights issues related to the persecution of Uyghurs in China.
+The institute was removed from the list in 2023 as part of an agreement during the APEC United States 2023 to combat fentanyl trafficking.

+MPS has at times been involved in security diplomacy between China and other countries.
+For example, between 1997 and 2020, it organized 11 bilateral police diplomacy meetings with African countries.
+Under Xi Jinping's general secretaryship, the MPS has increased its training of police officers from other countries.

-In 2022, it was reported that the MPS had established numerous overseas police service stations, which sparked investigations by law enforcement in multiple countries.
+In 2022, it was reported that the MPS had established numerous overseas police service stations, which sparked investigations by law enforcement organs in multiple countries.
+In 2023, the United States Department of Justice stated that the MPS engages in covert "intelligence and national security operations far beyond China's borders," including "illicit, transnational repression schemes".
+It charged 34 MPS officers with using fake social media accounts to harass overseas dissidents.

-List of ministers
+Cyber operations

+In 2022, disinformation operations known as Spamouflage or "Dragonbridge" were linked to the MPS.
+In February 2024, files from I-Soon, an MPS contractor used for hacking, were leaked publicly.
+In the run-up to the 2024 United States elections, Spamouflage was identified as having used fake social media accounts in an attempt to amplify divisions in US society.